Aidenhackathon/agent-on-call/README.md

 - [ ] Multi-language support
 - [ ] Export to CSV/PDF
 - [ ] Real-time updates with WebSockets
+- [ ] Conditional workflow routing based on priority
+- [ ] Parallel agent execution for performance
+- [ ] Feedback loop for learning from manual overrides

 ---

-**Built with ❤️ using FastAPI, React, MongoDB, and Google Gemini AI**
+**Built with ❤️ using FastAPI, React, MongoDB, LangGraph, and Google Gemini AI**